By Lynton March 2026 12 Min Read Market Analysis

 "Black Tuesday for Software"

-Five trading days. $800 billion gone.
-Over the next twelve months, the bleeding continued — $2 trillion in total losses.
-The worst non-recessionary wipeout the software sector has seen in three decades.
+In five trading days, $800 billion evaporated.
+Over the next twelve months, the sector lost $2 trillion.
+It was the worst non-recessionary drop the software sector has seen in thirty years.

-Bloomberg called it the "SaaSpocalypse."
-Bain compared it to the dot-com bubble.
-Neither was being dramatic.
+The media called it the SaaSpocalypse, and analysts compared it to the dot-com bubble.
+They were right.

-This wasn't panic selling.
-It was the market asking one very specific question: if AI agents can do the work of the people paying for SaaS seats, what happens to every company whose revenue depends on headcount?
+The market was asking one specific question: if an AI agent can do the work of the people paying for SaaS seats, what happens to companies that monetize headcount?

 Figure 1.0 S&P 500 Software Index — Price / Sales multiple